WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.4.7 =
 * Fix PHP notice in the footer
+* Force dates fix for users who did not do it yet (there are too many bugs caused by old dates)

 = 2.4.6 =
 * Add a setting to define podcast count